Pat Young: Baltimore County Council

+Young was sworn in on December 5, 2022.
+On the county council, Young gained a reputation as a stickler for law and order, policy, and procedure, pushing for county council meetings to be posted a few days in advance and for his colleagues to submit amendments to bills a few days before hearings so that everyone could review their proposals.
+In August 2025, he voted for Baltimore County Executive Kathy Klausmeier's nomination of Khadija Walker as the county's Inspector General, despite previously voicing support for incumbent Kelly Madigan and expressing concerns with the process used to select Walker as Inspector General.

+On February 27, 2025, Young announced that he would run for Baltimore County Executive in 2026, seeking to succeed Klausmeier, who pledged not to run for re-election after being appointed county executive in January 2025.
+If elected, Young would be the first person from Catonsville to be elected county executive.

 Political positions

-As a candidate, Young said he supported using eminent domain to take ownership of vacant properties.
+During his 2014 House of Delegates campaign, Young said he supported using eminent domain to take ownership of vacant properties.

 During the 2015 legislative session, Young introduced a bill that would provide dependents of military veterans access to in-state tuition rates at Maryland colleges and universities.

 In November 2019, Young endorsed South Bend mayor Pete Buttigieg for president.
-In January 2020, Young filed to run for delegate to the Democratic National Convention, authorized by Buttigieg.
+In January 2020, Young filed to run for delegate to the Democratic National Convention, pledged to Buttigieg.

 In August 2020, Young joined a demonstration in front of the home of U.S. postmaster general Louis DeJoy, which was organized amid allegations that DeJoy was limiting mail-in voting ahead of the 2020 United States presidential election.
 In December 2020, Young joined ShutDown DC organizers in defending Black Lives Matter Plaza from the Proud Boys, a neo-fascist and white supremacist organization that tried to make their way past police lines and into the plaza throughout the day.

 During the 2021 legislative session, Young introduced a bill that would establish an Office on Climate Change within the governor's office, which would be tasked with implementing the recommendations of the Maryland Commission on Climate Change.

 During the 2022 legislative session and following a cyberattack against the Maryland Department of Health, Young introduced legislation that would offer increased protections to state and local government online networks.
 All three bills passed and were signed into law by Governor Larry Hogan on May 12, 2022.

+Personal life

+Young is married and has two sons.